atuljha2524/calc_behav/addition.md

   When I type a positive number
   I type slash
-  I type a positive munber
+  I type a positive number
   I type plus
   I type a positive number
   I type slash
-  I type a positive munber
+  I type a positive number

   Then i see a number slash and a number

-Scenario: Addition of +ve and -ve number
+Scenario: Addition of positive and negative number

   Given the calculator is on